FrenchCommando/bubbypdf/README.md

 ### using pip
 - pip install bubbypdf
-  - run in cmd (merges files from folder into `merged.pdf`): bubbypdf
+  - run in cmd (merges files from folder into `merged.pdf`): bubby-pdf

 ## Contribution
 Anything is always welcome